Using Forests in Multivariate Regression Discontinuity Designs

-In many situations, the treatment status is determined by more than just one criterion.
-Yet univariate local linear regressions do not readily generalize to the case with multiple scores: kernel-based methods are less useful when the dimension exceeds two or three \citep[see, for example, the discussion in Chapter 6 of][]{HTF16}.
-In addition, standard bias correction techniques for local linear regressions quickly become algebraically involved to derive and computationally difficult to implement in higher dimensions.
-Existing nonparametric estimators that work directly with multiple scores include methods proposed by \citet{PWM11} and \citet{CL18} that employ local linear regressions with multiple bandwidths selected by cross-validation. \citet{Z12} extends the MSE-optimal bandwidth of \citet{IK12} to the bivariate case.
-But, as pointed out by \citet{IW19}, these methods yield oversmoothing bandwidths and asymptotically biased estimates, an issue also highlighted by \citet{CCT14}.\footnote{\citet{CL18} also consider rule-of-thumb bandwidths that scale with $n^{-1/6}$, which are again oversmoothing in the sense that $nh^5\not\to0$.} To avoid the problem of selecting a multivariate bandwidth, \citet{IW19} propose an estimator based on numerical optimization that, given a second derivative bound $\mathcal{B}$ on the CEF of potential outcomes, is minimax-optimal among all estimators that are linear in the outcome variable over a class of CEF with second derivatives bounded by $\mathcal{B}$.
-This method, however, requires estimating the second derivative bound $\mathcal{B}$ and, as we show in Section \ref{sec:simulation}, its performance depends crucially on accurate estimates of the nuisance parameter $\mathcal{B}$.
+In many situations, the treatment status is determined by more than one criterion.
+Yet, univariate local linear regressions do not readily generalize to the multivariate case: kernel-based methods are less useful when the dimension far exceeds two \citep[see, e.g., Chapter 6 of][]{HTF16}, and standard bias correction quickly becomes algebraically involved and computationally difficult.
+Existing methods for multiple scores include multiple bandwidths selected from cross-validation \citep{PWM11, CL18}, and \citet{Z12} extends the MSE-optimal bandwidth of \citet{IK12} to the bivariate case.
+But, as pointed out by \citet{IW19}, these methods yield oversmoothing bandwidths and asymptotically biased estimates;\footnote{\citet{CL18} also consider rule-of-thumb bandwidths that scale with $n^{-1/6}$, which are again oversmoothing in the sense that $nh^5\not\to0$.} to avoid selecting a multivariate bandwidth, following the literature on minimax linear estimation \citep[e.g.,][]{armstrong2018optimal, kolesar2018inference}, they propose an estimator that is minimax-optimal over a class of conditional expectations with second derivatives bounded by a given constant $\mathcal{B}$.
+This method, however, requires estimating $\mathcal{B}$ and, as we show in Section \ref{sec:simulation}, its performance depends crucially on accurate estimation of this nuisance parameter.